All Collections

 So, for the Jeep Wrangler ad - the description line would be "Only 16 cars left in stock".
 (12 Black Red + 3 Blue + 1 Metallic Grey).

-Note: The functions count and total work with the numerical values only.
+Note: The functions count and sum work with the numerical values only.
 If you have instances where you’d like to use these functions on formatted values like 4 pcs, 12 miles, etc., please reach out to the support team.

 Does "Campaign Status" define the status of all the new campaigns?